awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ### Restoring a Database<a name="SQLServer.Procedural.Importing.Native.Using.Restore"></a>

 To restore your database, you call the `rds_restore_database` stored procedure\.
-Every time you use native restore, you create an initial snapshot of the restored database\.
+Every time you use native restore, Amazon RDS creates an initial snapshot of the restored database\.

 The following parameters are required:
 + `@restore_db_name` – The name of the database to restore\.